 How COVID-19 Might Impact Parenting Time

 As of August 2020, over 150,000 Americans have died because of COVID-19.
 While evidence suggests that children are at a lower risk of experiencing symptoms of the illness, this is not always the case.
-There is also a possibility that they will acquire the illness and spread it to others, and this may be something to consider when it comes time to hand your child over to his or her other parent.
+There is also a possibility that they will acquire the illness and spread it to others, and this may be something to consider when it comes to parenting time and having to hand your child over to his or her other parent.

 You Generally Cannot Unilaterally Modify Parenting Time

 It is important to understand that you don’t have the authority to defy or attempt to modify a parenting time schedule on your own.
 Instead, you can talk to the noncustodial parent about any concerns that you have about your child’s safety during this unprecedented time.
 If you have a good relationship with the noncustodial parent, it may be relatively easy to come to an agreement without the need to go to court.
 However, if issues do arise, don’t hesitate to contact Lawrence Law to speak with one of our divorce attorneys to learn more about your options.

 Ideally, you and your former partner created a parenting plan that would outline how you two would work together to raise your child.
 The plan should spell out what happens in the event of a custody dispute and how any arguments should be resolved.
 For instance, the document might stipulate that disagreements are to be resolved with the help of a mediator.

 Most mediators have worked as family lawyers or otherwise have the training and experience to help resolve issues in a timely and civil manner.
 Working with a neutral party can be especially helpful considering that you probably didn’t anticipate custody issues stemming from a global health emergency.

 Gather Evidence to Justify Your Position